-Hazing, bullying, behavior and/or dating violence by any student/school personnel in the District is strictly prohibited, and such conduct may result in disciplinary action, including suspension and/or expulsion from school.
-Hazing, bullying and/or dating violence means an intentional written, verbal, graphic or physical acts, including electronically transmitted acts, either overt or convert by a student or group of students toward other students/school personnel with the intent to haze, harass, intimidate, injure, threaten, ridicule or humiliate.
-Such behaviors are prohibited on or immediately adjacent to school grounds, at any school-sponsored activity; in any District publication; through the use of any district owned or operated communication tools, including but not limited to district e-mail accounts and/or computers; on school-provided transportation or at any official school bus stop.
+Hazing, bullying, behavior and/or dating violence by any student/school personnel in the district is strictly prohibited.
+Such conduct may result in disciplinary action, including suspension and/or expulsion from school.
+Hazing, bullying and/or dating violence means an intentional written, verbal, graphic or physical acts, including electronically transmitted acts, either overt or covert by a student or group of students toward other students/school personnel with the intent to haze, harass, intimidate, injure, threaten, ridicule or humiliate.
+Such behaviors are prohibited on or immediately adjacent to school grounds, at any school-sponsored activity, in any district publication through the use of any district owned or operated communication tools.
+Including but not limited to district e-mail accounts and/or computers, on school-provided transportation or at any official school bus stop.

-Hazing, bullying and/or dating violence can include many different behaviors; Examples of conduct that could constitute prohibited behaviors include, but are not limited to:
+Hazing, bullying and/or dating violence can include many different behaviors.

+Examples of conduct that could constitute prohibited behaviors include, but are not limited to:

-- 1. Physical violence and/or attacks; - 2.
-Threats, taunts, and intimidation through words and/or gestures - 3.
-Extortion, damage or stealing of money and/or possessions - 4.
-Exclusion from the peer group or spreading rumors; - 5.
-Repetitive and hostile behavior with the intent to harm others through the use of information and communication technologies and other web-based/online sites (also known as bullying such as the following: - a. posting slurs on websites, social networking sites, blogs pr personal online journals; - b. sending abusive or threatening-mails, website postings or comments and instant messages - c. using camera phones to take embarrassing photographs or videos of students and/or distributing or posting the photos or videos online and - d. using websites, social networking sites, blogs or personal online journals, emails or instant messages to circulate gossip and rumors to other students. - 6.
+- 1. Physical violence and/or attacks. - 2.
+Threats, taunts, and intimidation through words and/or gestures. - 3.
+Extortion, damage or stealing of money and/or possessions. - 4.
+Exclusion from the peer group or spreading rumors. - 5.
+Repetitive and hostile behavior with the intent to harm others through the use of information and communication technologies and other web-based/online sites (also known as bullying) such as the following: - a.
+Posting slurs on websites, social networking sites, blogs or personal online journals. - b.
+Sending abusive or threatening e-mails, website postings or comments and instant messages. - c.
+Using camera phones to take embarrassing photographs or videos of students and/or distributing or posting the photos or videos online. - d.
+Using websites, social networking sites, blogs or personal online journals, e-mails or instant messages to circulate gossip and rumors to other students. - 6.
 Excluding others from an online group by falsely reporting them for inappropriate language to internet service providers.